albertintech/apai/docs/congress/cmf/integration-analysis.md

 Section 505B includes an explicit yielding clause: when the FJBAA takes effect, Section 505B's enforcement provisions -- deadlines, privileged status, and supermajority waiver -- yield to the FJBAA's own procedures.
 The OCP's transparency provisions remain operative, adapted to track the slate-based process rather than single-nominee timelines.

 This coordination prevents conflict between overlapping procedural regimes while ensuring that the earlier reform does not need active repeal once the more comprehensive architecture is in place.
 The scaffolding supported the structure during construction; once the permanent architecture arrives, it recedes naturally.
-This same pattern -- independent value now, graceful integration later -- characterizes the relationship between FEMA and OCP themselves.
+This same pattern -- independent value now, graceful integration later -- characterizes the relationship between CEMA and OCP themselves.

 ---